kennc05/kennc05/README.md

 ### ℹ️ A quick overview:

 - 🔭 I’m currently working on growing my software development skills at tombola within the Platform team
-- 🌱 I’m currently learning .net using Visual Studio
+- 🌱 I’m currently learning C# and the .NET framework using Visual Studio
 - 📫 How to reach me: @kennc05 on most platforms
 - 😄 Pronouns: He/Him